PrefectHQ/prefect/docs/concepts/tasks.md

     print("Hello, I'm a task")
 ```

-You can also provide tags as an argument with a context manager, specifying tags when the task is called rather than in its definition.
+You can also provide tags as an argument with a [`tags` context manager](/api-ref/prefect/context/#prefect.context.tags), specifying tags when the task is called rather than in its definition.

 ```python hl_lines="9"
 from prefect import tags